Introducing HIV Outcomes Romania

 July – December 2021

 Input was provided on the 2030 National Strategy for Sustainable Development calling for the UNAIDS target proposals and national indicators to measure the HRQoL of people living with HIV.

 A study on the quality of life of people living with HIV in Romania was launched.
 The study aimed to explore the factors that influence the long-term wellbeing and overall quality of life of different population groups living by HIV in Romania.

-The virtual event on “Improving the well-being and quality of life of people living with HIV by combating stigma and discrimination” took place on 22 February 2021.
-The event was organised as an open forum, with the aim to stimulate a creative exchange among different stakeholders, including:
+The virtual event “Improving the well-being and quality of life of people living with HIV by combating stigma and discrimination” took place on 22 February 2021.
+The event was organised as an open forum, with the aim to stimulate a creative exchange among different stakeholders.

 March – September 2020

-The Romanian Secretariat held bilateral discussions with Members of the Romanian Steering Group to discuss key issues, including the impact of COVID-19 pandemic on people living with HIV, caretakers and clinicians.
+Bilateral discussions were held with Members of the Romanian Steering Group to discuss key issues, including the impact of COVID-19 pandemic on people living with HIV, caretakers and clinicians.
 Building on these conversations, the initiative had exchanges with political stakeholders and members of the government on the impact of the COVID 19 pandemic on the access to treatment and management of comorbidities for people living with HIV.

-First meeting of the HIV Outcomes Romania Steering Group and approval of the first national Work Plan.
+The HIV Outcomes Romania Steering Group held its first official meeting and approved its first national Work Plan.

-HIV Outcomes Romania Kick off meeting with the participation of the European Steering Group Members and potential Romanian Steering Group Members.
+HIV Outcomes Romania held its kick-off meeting with the participation of the European Steering Group Members and potential Romanian Steering Group Members.